-LinkedIn is the top site for professional networking.
-It's a terrific site for job searching, as well.
-Are you using LinkedIn effectively?
-What's the best way to make LinkedIn worth using for job hunting and building your career?
+LinkedIn is a terrific site for job searching, as well.
+You can learn to use LinkedIn effectively and understand the best way to use LinkedIn's resources for job hunting and building your career.

 Get Started on LinkedIn